wickworks/witchdice/README.md

 - prereqs for techniques
 - push to roll history
 - click stamina checkmarks to check ALL BOXES UP TO THAT MARK, have little message when all are filled
+- delete all of a character's projects when they are deleted

 - export project cards to clipboard or to pdf